akashskypatel/Reverbio/README.md

 ## Features

+- Stream from YT out of the box, and anywhere else with Plugins <br/>
 - Online song, artist and playlist search with suggestions <br/>
 - Offline listening support <br/>
 - Import & export your data and never lose it <br/>